 Does depreciation recapture apply when selling a property for a loss?

 No. If an owner incurs a loss when selling a depreciated multifamily asset, the IRS will not seek to recover any costs associated with depreciation recapture.
-It is important to remember that the IRS bases gains and losses on the adjusted cost basis rather than the purchase value.
+It is important to remember that the IRS bases gains and losses on the adjusted cost basis.
+Not that of the purchase value.

 How to Avoid Paying Depreciation Recapture Tax